JoeySoprano420/Rane-Processing-Language/Mission_statement.md

 An expanded IR that is context-aware, deterministic, semantically enriched.
 The doc explicitly frames this IR as richer than LLVM IR in semantic meaning, but still simpler than an entire “ActionPlan.”

-Mental model:

-AST answers: “what did they write?”

-TIR answers: “what does it mean in typed ops?”

-CIAM Expanded IR answers: “what must actually happen, given the context, rules, and allowed powers?”

----

 6.2 Stage 2: Optimization (CIAM-Expanded IR → Optimized CIAM IR)